Monkatraz/mainframe/README.md

   9. Destroy the `postMessage` event listeners on the main window.
   10. If no error was thrown on any step of this process, display the preview.

 Note that this procedure is only used if the client is able to load the Pug rendering library without errors.
 Otherwise, the client will send the Pug template to a serverless function in order to generate the preview.

 If you are wondering why the editor preview is so jailed and paranoid: It is to prevent a gullible or simply misled user from copy pasting Pug code that is ultimately malicious.
-Also, it shows a more accurate representation of how your page will be seen by other users when served sanitized from the database.
+Also, the result presents a more accurate representation of how your page will be seen by other users when served sanitized from the database.

 -----

 ## Development & Tools
 Assets wise, Mainframe is really simple to build.
 Mainframe uses [Snowpack](www.snowpack.dev/) for both development and production asset building.
 The toolchain is very automatic and requires little knowledge of how it internally works.

 However, actually hosting the site can be a challenge.
 Mainframe is tightly bound to both [Netlify](www.netlify.com) and [FaunaDB](www.fauna.com) - attempting to host using other services will require a lot of work.

+### Dependencies
+Mainframe has a fair number of dependencies.
+All of them can be found in the `package.json` and installed using NPM.

+They are sorted like so:
+  * `dependencies:` are for any runtime packages that the users will download and use.
+  * `devDependencies:` are for any packages required to build the site.
+  * `optionalDependencies:` are for any other packages, e.g. `eslint`.

 ### Building Locally
 Mainframe is very easy to build.

 1. `git clone` this repository somewhere on your system.
 You can use GitHub desktop or IDE/editor plugins to easily clone this repo.
 2. Open the local repository in a terminal and run `npm i`.
-There will be a fair number of dependencies that you'll need to build the site.
+This may take a while.
 3. Once that is done, simply run the build script with `npm run build`.
 The entire website will be output to the newly created `build` folder once the build is complete.

 ### Running Locally
 Running locally is slightly more complex.
 In order to function correctly, Mainframe needs to be connected to a FaunaDB database.
 It is difficult to run one locally, and there is presently no existing developer-oriented API module for internal development.

 \- todo: dev/run -